trans-travel/trans-travel/notes/usa-immigration.md

 with the USA's definition of sex, in contrast to the gender marker on someone's passport, it is unknown if this would result in their identification not being seen as matching.

+Note that discovery of social media or documents critical of the USA government (including simply criticism of the President) or critical of the Israeli government may result in deportation, bans, or detention.
+The USA considers speaking against the Israeli government to be terrorism, particularly when done by non-citizens.
+This applies to permanent residents, who should use extreme caution when considering leaving the USA for a temporary trip, as they may face difficulties returning.

 ## Medication and Supplies